Home | Short background | Research interests | News | Publications | Talks and Presentations |

 Lightning Talk on 2024-06-27

 A 5-minute Lightning Talk, given at the University's Celebrating Spaces: Connecting Researchers.
-The talk video is now availability at Youtube.
+The talk video is now available at Youtube.
 My talk is about Guarantee correctness and performance of probabilistic algorithms.

 Monkey in front of a cliff